Troubleshooting

 /usr/local/bin/container system status

-If the system is installed but not running:
+If it is installed but stopped:

 /usr/local/bin/container system start